lnnguyen02/othelloGUI/README.md

-This is a GUI based project of the board game Othello that uses JPanels and JButtons
+This is a GUI based project of the board game Othello that uses JPanels and JButtons.

+To play the game, run driver.java